 From all corners, there is evidence to suggest something much more mysterious is going on: research on near death experience suggests consciousness is not confined to the brain (Penny Sartori), some academic philosophers are taking seriously the idea that consciousness is a fundamental aspect of nature (Thomas Nagel), and quantum physics changes everything (David Bohm).
 Some scientists are coming around to the idea that the framework they’ve been relying on for the past century or more has significant limitations, and perhaps it’s time to adopt a new paradigm (Robert Lanza).

 For me, it was reading Richard Tarnas’ profound book Cosmos and Psyche that convinced me to take astrology seriously--that it’s more than merely interesting or fun, but that there is compelling evidence for it, and that it has the potential to offer an alternative paradigm to the Cartesian one that many of us knowingly or unknowingly continue to employ.
-Tarnas shows that there are undeniable correlations between major astrological transits and developments in Western History.
+Tarnas shows that there are undeniable correlations between major astrological transits and major historical events such as wars, inventions, and works of art.

 Such a framework enabled me to fully embrace the yoga, meditation, and astrology practices that had been so healing to me, but that conflicted with the way I’d been raised to understand the world.